-The Programme has also increased access to phlebotomy (blood tests) and pharmacotherapy (treatment using medication) services within the community.

-Developing a partnership of third sector organisations to help people be discharged from hospital - the Home from Hospital Partnership is a collaboration between RVS, Strathcarron Hospice, Food Train, the Carers Centre, Dial-a-Journey Falkirk HSCP and Clackmannanshire & Stirling HSCPs.
+The Programme has also increased access to phlebotomy (blood tests) and pharmacotherapy hospital - the Home from Hospital Partnership is a collaboration between RVS, Strathcarron Hospice, Food Train, the Carers Centre, Dial-a-Journey Falkirk HSCP and Clackmannanshire & Stirling HSCPs.
 It began in December 2021 and has supported over 2,000 service users in its first year.
 The service supports those with health issues coming back home after an illness, accident or surgery.
 They provide the practical and emotional support required to help patients get back on their feet.